2008 Picher–Neosho tornado

-In the afternoon and early evening hours of May 10, 2008, a large and violent tornado moved through Eastern Oklahoma and western Missouri, striking the communities of Picher, Quapaw, Racine and Granby.
-Twenty-one people were killed by the tornado and over three hundred more were injured.
-The tornado produced damage that would later receive an EF4 rating.
-It was one of nine to receive this rating worldwide in 2008, and was the second-deadliest of the year.
+In the afternoon and early evening hours of May 10, 2008, a large and violent tornado moved through northeastern Oklahoma and southwestern Missouri, striking the communities of Picher, Racine and Granby.
+The tornado killed 21 people and injured over 300 more.
+It was rated EF4 on the Enhanced Fujita scale and was the second-deadliest tornado of 2008.

-The tornado first touched down near Chetopa before rapidly intensifying and hitting Picher at EF4 intensity.
-The community was devastated, and was hit so hard that it would become an unincorporated community.
-The tornado extensively damaged Picher, collapsing wooden buildings and loft several cars while tracking through the southeast portions of the town.
-The tornado then passed to the north of Quapaw, which avoided a direct hit.
-The tornado then crossed state lines into Missouri, hitting Racine and killing several people in mobile homes and other poorly built structures.
-The tornado lifted some time after crossing Route 59.
+The tornado first touched down in Oklahoma southwest of Chetopa, Kansas, before rapidly intensifying and hitting Picher at EF4 intensity.
+It caused extensive damage in Picher, where it killed six people and destroyed over 200 homes.
+Due in part to the tornado damage, Picher later disincorporated.
+The tornado then passed to the north of Quapaw and crossed into Missouri, causing damage in Racine and killing several people.
+It passed north of Neosho and caused additional damage near Granby before lifting east of Purdy.

 Meteorological synopsis

 While weak tornadoes touched down north of Xenia, Ohio, during the early evening hours of May 9, the second outbreak of the day produced several strong tornadoes across the western Carolinas and southwestern Virginia.
 A line of showers and thunderstorms moved across the Appalachians.
 CAPE values were at around 1500 J/kg across parts of North Carolina.
 One tornado hit the Clemmons, North Carolina area producing EF3 damage to several homes.
 The same area was hit an F3 tornado on the same date in 1998.
 Just after 11:00 pm, another tornado from the same supercell struck the western Greensboro region, killing one person inside a truck overturned by the tornado.
 The storm also damaged several buildings including homes, businesses and warehouses.
 Two FedEx planes at the Piedmont Triad International Airport were pitched off the tarmac as the storm lifted near the area.
 Other tornadoes produced some significant damage north of the Piedmont Triad region across southern Virginia.

 The following day, a new wave of tornadoes from a second system affected portions of the southern Plains and the Lower-Mississippi Valley.
 Temperatures across the region reached the 80s across portions of the South with mostly upper 70s elsewhere.
 CAPE values were between 1000 and 2000 J/kg near the center of the low with readings over 2000 J/kg across Mississippi.
 Helicity levels were over 250 m^{2}/s^{2}, and a moderate risk of severe storms was issued for a large portions of the Mississippi Valley as well as the Eastern Plains as a result.
 Tornado watches extended from eastern Oklahoma to South Carolina and north to near Kansas City.
-One of these watches covered the area in which the Picher tornado would form in.
+One of these watches covered the area in which the Picher tornado formed.